-The principal physics of PIXE happens during the transition process.
-A proton with sufficient energy (typically MeV) and an inner shell electron found within a sample atom experience a Coulomb interaction.
-As a result, the inner shell electron is attracted to, and thus, pulled out of the atom by, the impinging proton.
-A vacancy is produced within the inner shell causing the atom to be in an excited and unstable state.
+As depicted in figures (1 - 6), a proton with enough energy (typically MeV) and an inner shell electron found within a sample atom experience a Coulomb interaction.
+As a result, the inner shell electron is attracted to, and thus, may be pulled out of the atom by, the impinging proton.
+A vacancy is produced within the inner shell leaving the atom to be in an excited and unstable state.
 Electrons from outer shells transition to the inner shells causing the atom to return to its ground state.
-As the atom becomes stable through the transition process, excess energy-the difference between the binding energy of the inner and outer shells-is released as an XRF quantum.
-The fluorescence yield, or the probability of emission of an x-ray quantum, for heavy elements is close to 100%, but just a few percent for light elements [9].
+As the atom becomes stable through the transition process, excess energy - the difference between the binding energy of the inner and outer shells - may be released as a photon.
+The fluorescence yield, or the probability of emission of an x-ray quantum, for heavy elements is close to 100%, but just a few percent for light elements.
+In general, the fluorescence yield is given by the expression: